JYU-IBA/jabs/README.md

 ### Implemented
  - Basic RBS spectrum simulation with atomic data, cross sections, electronic stopping and straggling given by [JIBAL](https://github.com/JYU-IBA/jibal)
  - Automatic recoil spectra when working in forward angles (ERDA)
+ - Arbitrary cross sections and reactions from R33 files.
+Both EBS (Q-value is zero) as well as p-p NRA are implemented.
  - Point-by-point and layered sample models
  - Roughness (gamma distribution)
  - Arbitrary geometry, detector and sample tilt can be expressed in arbitrary spherical coordinates